jackeburton/work-in-progress/README.md

 # work-in-progress

-A fullstack application for constructive reviewing in short story writing
+A full stack application for constructive reviewing in short story writing

 Technologies: